1. What is infantile spasms?

 2. What is epilepsy?

 Epilepsy simply indicates a tendency for seizures.
 There is an enormous spectrum of epilepsy, from very mild to very severe.
 Some people with epilepsy will only have a few seizures in their lifetime and others may have hundreds or even thousands of seizures in a single day.

 There are countless causes for infantile spasms.
 Almost any brain abnormality or injury to the brain has the potential to cause infantile spasms.
 In addition, despite thorough medical evaluation, approximately 10% of children with infantile spasms have no identified cause.
 It is unclear why some infants with risk factors for infantile spasms ultimately develop it, and others do not.

 4. How common is infantile spasms?

 In comparison to epilepsy, which is very common, infantile spasms are fairly rare.
 There are approximately 2000 to 4000 new cases in the United States each year.

 5. What is the outcome of infantile spasms?
 How can it affect children?

-The outcome of infantile spasms is highly varied, but infantile spasms is notorious for causing poor cognitive development, such as mental retardation.
+The outcome of infantile spasms is highly varied, but infantile spasms are notorious for causing poor cognitive development, such as mental retardation.
 The underlying cause of infantile spasms, if identified, is the key factor that can help predict developmental success or failure.
-Of equal importance, it is essential that infantile spasms is promptly and successfully treated.
+Of equal importance, it is essential that infantile spasms are promptly and successfully treated.
 As such, when infantile spasms are suspected, the diagnosis should be rapidly confirmed, a search for the cause of infantile spasms should begin, and treatment should be started immediately.
 Normal development is possible in those cases in which an underlying cause of infantile spasms is mild or unknown (often called "cryptogenic"), and treatment is prompt and successful.